 Yes, they will receive news at the same time.

 Do traders only get qualitative news?

-Traders will get the news headlines, which contain qualitative information only.
+Traders will get the news headlines, which may contain qualitative information only.
 Analysts will get both the news headlines and the specific news that include quantitative numbers.
-On Friday February 9th we will be releasing a practice case where you will be able to see the news headlines and the specific news.

-Are there unrelated news coming out during the outcry to confuse participants?
+Are there unrelated news releases during the outcry to confuse participants?

-There may or may not be unrelated news coming out during the outcry.
+There may or may not be unrelated news releases during the outcry.

 Are open positions settled at the end of each quarter or at the end of each heat?

-There won't be break time between each quarter.
+Open positions will be settled at the end of each heat.
+There won't be a break time between each quarter.
 There will be a time break between different heats.